oar-team/cigri/doc/documentation/doc_jdl.rst

 #.
 The global settings
 #.
 The cluster settings

-Emphasized values correspond to the default.
+**Emphasized** values correspond to the default.

-Attributes with a "*" are mandatory.
+Attributes followed by a "*" are mandatory.

 Global Settings
 ---------------